The quartic Blochnium: an anharmonic quasicharge superconducting qubit: Quartic Blochnium

 Assuming $E_C\simeq E_J$, that is the relevant working regime for the Blochnium, we have $\lambda_0\simeq E_C,E_J$ (reasonable values are $E_C,E_J\simeq 1\div 10 ~ {\rm GHz}$).
 The relevant working regime to have a transition frequency in the GHz spectrum is provided by the choice $E_{Jc}\simeq 100 \lambda_0$, that is compatible with a choice of $N,M\simeq 10$, and $\alpha=1/M$.

 In order to check the analytical predictions we numerically calculate the spectrum and the wave functions of the quartic Blochnium in the dual representation.
 We expand in Fourier series $u_0(q)=\sum_n e^{inq}u_{0,n}$ and obtain the dispersion $\epsilon_0(q)$ through numerical diagonalization of the transmon Hamiltonian with $E_C=7.0~{\rm GHz}$ and $E_J=4.7~{\rm GHz}$.
-The resulting first quasicharge band is shown in Fig.~\ref{Fig2}a), thin gray curve, and is well approximated by a two-harmonic expression $\epsilon_0(q)=-\lambda_0\cos(2\pi q)+\lambda_1\cos(4\pi q)$.
-We then expand in Fourier series $v_{\alpha,0}(q)=\sum_m e^{-2\pi imq}v_{\alpha,m}$ and numerically diagonalize the Hamiltonian Eq.~(\ref{Eq:DualHam}) with the quartic potential depicted in Fig.~\ref{Fig2}(b) (thin gray, right axis) has a quartic derivative (care has to be paid to a possibly $q$-dependent phase of $\psi_{q,0}(\varphi)$).
+The resulting first quasicharge band is shown in Fig.~\ref{Fig2}a), thin gray curve, and is well approximated by a two-harmonic expression $\epsilon_0(q)=-\lambda_0\cos(2\pi q)/2+\lambda_1\cos(4\pi q)/2$.
+We then expand in Fourier series $v_{l,0}(q)=\sum_m e^{-2\pi imq}v_{l,m}$ and numerically diagonalize the Hamiltonian Eq.~\eqref{Eq:DualHam} with the quartic potential depicted in Fig.~\ref{Fig2}(b) (thin gray, right axis) has a quartic derivative (care has to be paid to a possibly $q$-dependent phase of $\psi_{q,0}(\varphi)$).
 The resulting spectrum is shown in Fig.~\ref{Fig2}a): we clearly see an evident spectrum anharmonicity, as expected from the quartic character of the potential.
 Furthermore, given the parameter choice, the lowest states show a very flat dependence on the flux $\varphi_x$ threading the Blochnium circuit, in agreement with the expectation of a flux insensitive regime (without considering variations of $\varphi_{x,c}$).
 The higher excited states show reduced flatness and a weak sensitivity to the external flux.
 The ground state and first excited state wave functions are shown in Fig.~\ref{Fig2}(b).
-An estimate of the expected spread of the wave function in $\varphi$ space gives $\xi/(2\pi)\simeq 1.6$, that is compatible with an eye inspection.

-In order to check the accuracy of the dual model Eq.~(\ref{Eq:DualHam}), we numerically diagonalize the exact Hamiltonian Eq.~(\ref{HamiltoaniQBphi}) and report the spectrum for comparison in Fig.~\ref{Fig2}(c).
+In order to check the accuracy of the dual model Eq.~\eqref{Eq:DualHam}, we numerically diagonalize the exact Hamiltonian Eq.~\eqref{HamiltoaniQBphi} and report the spectrum for comparison in Fig.~\ref{Fig2}(c).
 The similarity is very good, confirming the validity of the dual representation for the parameter regime.
 The exact ground state and first excited state wave functions are shown in Fig.~\ref{Fig2}(d), that also confirm the validity of the model.